 • Check for privilege escalation methods

 • Search for open SMB shares on the network

 • Search those shares and other accessible directories for sensitive files and strings (Passwords, PII, or whatever your want, really).
 By default it’s looking for the term “password”.
 If you wanted to search for CVVs for example, you’d just add it next to ‘password’, e.g. password,cvv

 • Check patches of systems on the network

 • Gather the domain policy

 It uses the following modules:

 The script will ask to run as admin, as it requires it.
 If you do not have admin access, it will only run the privilege escalation module.
 If you’re being blocked by UAC, I suggest running a bypass UAC script (https://raw.githubusercontent.com/samratashok/nishang/master/Escalation/Invoke-PsUACme.ps1).

-GPP password checking and searching sensitive files takes awhile, so don’t be surprised if this script takes 30 minutes to finish depending on the number of domain controllers and strings you’re searching for.
+GPP password checking and searching sensitive files takes awhile, so don’t be surprised if this script takes a long time to finish depending on the number of domain controllers, open shares, and strings you’re searching for.
 Comment those sections out if they take too long to run.